 Prior to this I was a postdoc at Royal Holloway working as part of the project 'What is metrology if quantum measurements participate in making reality' (more details on this project here), applying these ideas to measurement in quantum mechanics.
-And before that I did my PhD at King's College London focusing on how perspectives, observation, and emergence help us understand the metaphysics of time.
+Before that I did my PhD at King's College London focusing on how perspectives, information, and emergence help us understand the metaphysics of time.

-In addition to my main areas of research I also run a Philosophy of Sex and Sexuality reading group and am interested in looking at how feminist ideas can inform our understanding of perspectives in science.
-Additionally, I am very interested in environmental philosophy and how our relationship with nature (both scientific, cultural, and personal) forms the underpinnings of our legal and economic society.
+In addition to my main areas of research I also co-run a Philosophy of Sex, Sexuality and Gender reading group based in London at LSE and draw from feminist epistemology to inform my work on perspectives in science.
+Additionally, I am very interested in environmental philosophy and our relationship with nature (both scientific, cultural, and personal).
 I have written a blog post about this here.

 My pronouns are she/her.